HESHAM-SA/Capstone-Project-Majed-/README.md

 ## Overview

 "Majed" is an education sector project designed to enhance the educational experience for students.
-The project comprises three integrated systems: Hather, Rkkez, and Fahem.
+The project comprises three integrated systems: Hadir, Rkkz, and Fahum.

 ## Systems Overview

-## 1. Hather
+## 1. Hadir (حاضر)
-"Hather" automates student attendance using facial recognition technology.
+"Hadir" automates student attendance using facial recognition technology.
 When a student enters the classroom, their face is recognized, and their attendance is recorded automatically.

 <img src="https://github.com/HESHAM-SA/Capstone-Project-Majed-/assets/62900612/19c44f09-d615-423c-9e84-12d36f71efec" alt="Hather system screenshot" width="800"  height="600">